 There is a separate area for kids to hang out so they will stay entertained but also so the adults who go without kids can sit AWAY from the kids’ area and enjoy their brew peacefully.

 Two Bloke’s has even had special events just for kids such as storytime.
 “They often host the Itinerarate Literate mobile book store.
 They have had story hours for little ones and have yoga most Sunday mornings, which is great for older kids,” said Cassi.

 Two Bloke’s often has food trucks to grab an easy lunch or dinner while you are there.
 “It’s in the same building as an indoor soccer academy and a dance school, so it’s such a great spot for families to unwind for a bit after those activities,” said Cassi.

 Ghost Monkey is located on a quiet street off Longpoint Road in Mt.
-Pleasant and is one of our favorite breweries to bring the kids.
+Pleasant.
 In the front of the brewery, they have a fenced parking lot area with picnic tables and ride-on toys for kids where they will often have a food truck and live music.
 Inside there is a Nintendo with games, a pool table, and board games.
 Ghost Monkey has a relaxed atmosphere, and the outdoor area is key for kids to be able to run around and play while parents enjoy a beer.